(Debiased) Inference for Fixed Effects Estimators with Three-Dimensional Panel and Network Data: Asymptotic Theory

-for all $i, j, t, \lvert \mathcal{D}_{s} \rvert, T$, with $f_{Y}(\cdot)$ denoting a known probability function, then one could also use Bartlett identities (see \textcite{b1953}).
-These identities can be useful to simplify some bias expressions and improve the finite sample behavior of debiased estimators, as pointed out by \textcite{f2009}.
-We comment on this later again in Remark \ref{remark:theorem_asymptotic_distributions_interacted} ii).
+for all $i, j, t, \lvert \mathcal{D}_{s} \rvert, T$, with $f_{Y}(\cdot)$ a known conditional density or probability mass function, then one can also exploit Bartlett identities (see \cite{b1953}).
+These identities can simplify bias and variance expressions and improve the finite-sample performance of debiased estimators, as noted by \textcite{f2009}.
+We return to this point in Remark \ref{remark:theorem_asymptotic_distributions_interacted} ii).
 In contrast, \textcite{fw2016} assume a fully parametric model for their main results (see Assumption 4.1 (iii)) and present results for conditional mean models only in Remark 3.
-We find it more natural to work with the more general model assumption in our main analysis. \item Our asymptotic results are based on a higher-order asymptotic expansion.
-Hence, we assume that $\psi(\pi_{ijt}(\beta, \phi))$ is five times continuously differentiable instead of four times.
-Furthermore, we require the existence of $20 + \nu$ moments instead of $8 + \nu$. \item We use a generalized form of a non-collinearity assumption instead of directly assuming strict convexity.
-More specifically, we assume sufficient variation in the regressors after projecting out the incidental parameters.
-This ensures strict convexity over the relevant part of the parameter space. \end{enumerate} \end{remark}
+We therefore adopt the more general formulation as our baseline. \item The smoothness and moment condition supports the higher-order asymptotic expansion underlying our results.
+Our expansion is of higher order than that of \textcite{fw2016}, so we require $\psi_{ijt}(\pi_{ijt}(\beta, \mu))$ to be five times continuously differentiable, rather than four.
+The dominating function $\Psi(z_{ijt})$ uniformly bounds both the regressors and all derivatives of the criterion function up to fifth order.
+Requiring $\sup_{ijt} \EX{\Psi(z_{ijt})^{20 + \nu}}$ to be a.\,s.\ uniformly bounded ensures these envelopes have sufficiently many finite moments: $20 + \nu$ here, compared with $8 + \nu$ in \textcite{fw2016}, reflecting our higher-order expansion. \item The convexity condition has two components.
+The first, $\EX{(d^{2} \psi)_{ijt}} \geq c_{H, s} > 0$, requires the expected second derivative of the criterion function to be uniformly bounded away from zero.
+This ensures local strict convexity in $\pi_{ijt}$, which is needed for identification and consistency.
+The second component is a generalized non-collinearity condition: after projecting out the incidental parameters, the within-transformed regressors $\ddot{X}$ must display sufficient variation in all directions $v$.
+Together, the two components imply strict convexity of the expected objective function over the relevant part of the parameter space, guaranteeing that \eqref{eq:true_parameters} has a unique solution.
+Rather than directly assuming global strict convexity as in \textcite{fw2016}, we impose this more primitive non-collinearity condition. \end{enumerate} \end{remark}